 Despite their prevalence, passwords inherently come with challenges that make them poorly suited to securing someone’s online accounts.
 Passkeys are WebAuth credentials intended to replace passwords for websites and apps with device sync and backup.
 The technology is now available in WebKit as a preview.
 To enable in Safari, choose Develop > Enable Syncing Platform Authenticator.
 Learn more watching “Move beyond passwords” at WWDC21.

-Apple Pay enhancements allow developers using the Payment Request API to create deferred or recurring payments, indicate an estimated arrival date for shipping methods, support a coupon code, and mark the shipping method as in-store pickup.
+Apple Pay enhancements allow developers using the Payment Request API to indicate an estimated arrival date for shipping methods, support a coupon code, and mark the shipping method as in-store pickup.

 These improvements are available to users running Safari on iPadOS 15, iOS 15, or Safari 15 on macOS Monterey, macOS Big Sur, or macOS Catalina.
 These features were also available to web developers in Safari Technology Preview releases.
 Changes in this release of Safari were included in the following Safari Technology Preview releases: 123, 124, 125, 126, 127, 128, 129.